MichaIng/DietPi-Docs/docs/software/dns_servers.md

 #### Setting the password for Pi-hole

-If you forgot your login password for the Pi-hole admin webpage, you can set it with the shell command `pihole -a -p` on your Pi-hole device.
+If you forgot your login password for the Pi-hole admin web page, you can set it with the shell command `pihole -a -p` on your Pi-hole device.

 #### Accessing Pi-hole via OpenVPN or WireGuard